funatsufumiya/godot_gv_video_extension/README.md

 This enables **alpha chanel (opacity)** video, and fast video decoding using compressed texture format like DXT1, DXT3, DXT5.

-- Tested on Godot 4.2, on Windows/macOS. probably also works on Linux.
+- Tested on Godot 4.2, on Windows/macOS/Ubuntu.

 ## Binary file format (gv)